bitrise-io/devcenter/_articles/en/getting-started/getting-started-with-ionic-cordova-apps.md

     ![{{ page.title }}](/img/project-build-ionic.png)
 10. Register a webhook when prompted so that Bitrise can start a build automatically when code is pushed to your repository.

     This also kicks off your first build on the primary Workflow - click the message and it will take you to the build page.
-The first build does not generate an APK and an .ipa yet, however, you can already check out the project’s logs on the build’s page.
+The first build does not generate an .apk and an .ipa yet, however, you can already check out the project’s logs on the build’s page.

 As an example, have a look at a Cordova **primary workflow** containing **Karma Jasmine Test Runner** Step.